clappr/retry-utils/README.md

 # Usage

-`retryPromise` - Implements retries for a callback function with exponential backoff, returning a **resolved** promise if successeds and a **rejected** promise if doesn't.
+`retryPromise` - Implements retries for a callback function with exponential backoff, returning a **resolved** promise if successeded and a **rejected** promise if doesn't.

+Configuration:

 ```
 retryParameters: {